makersacademy/async-workshops/callbacks-workshop/README.md

 # Train your skill in following the flow of control while understanding the concept of callbacks

-## Workshop objectives
+## Abilities that this workshop focues on

-In this workshop, you'll aim to improve your ability to:
+In this workshop, you'll improve your ability to:

-1. Describe "the flow of control of a program" as "the order in which the pieces of code are executed".
+1. Describe "the flow of control of a program" as "the order in which pieces of code are executed".
 2. Explain how to follow the flow of control.
-3. Follow the flow of control to help you write and debug a callback.
+3. Follow the flow of control to help you understand callbacks.

 Is the purpose and subject of this workshop clear?

-## Workshop structure
+## Workshop (1 hour)

 ### Thumbs (1 min)